 A common criticism of real estate agents is that they are manipulative and often focused on their own needs rather the home buyer or seller.
 Could it be that real estate agents are narcissists?
 Samuel Lopez De Victoria, Ph.D. describes a narcissist in the World of Psychology blog (psychcentral.com/blog) as someone who is preoccupied with “self, personal preferences, aspirations, needs, success, and how he/she is perceived by others.”
+How can you tell when you are dealing with narcissistic real estate agents?

 Dr. Lopez De Victoria says that having some amount of narcissism is normal and even healthy.
 So even though most agents are not extreme narcissists, it does not address the remorse expressed by some about the agents they chose.
 Even though industry experts recommend interviewing several agents before buying or listing a home, the majority of home buyers and sellers do not.
 According to the National Association of Realtors® 2014 Highlights of the Profile of Buyers and Sellers (realtor.rog), 70% of home sellers and about 66% of home buyers only contacted one agent before listing or buying a home.
 Regardless of the remorse expressed by home buyers and sellers about their agent, maybe they would have chosen to work with other agents if given the chance.